JimCortes/Marketing_Campaign/README.md

 ### Objective
-The superstore is seeking to predict the probability of a customer providing a positive response and to determine the various factors that influence this response.
-Your task is to analyze the data given to identify these factors and subsequently construct a prediction model that can forecast the likelihood of a customer giving a positive response.
+The superstore is seeking to predict the probability of a customer providing a positive response and to determine the various factors that influence this response.Analyze the data given to identify these factors and subsequently construct a prediction model that can forecast the likelihood of a customer giving a positive response.

 ### Data